OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:14

-But it will be more tolerable for Tyre and Sidon at the judgment than for you.
+Yet, it will be more bearable for Tyre and Sidon at the day of judgment than for you.

 ## Luke 10:15